-Opening hours for the provision of Emergency Hormonal Contraception (EHC) There is one pharmacy in the city that provides a late-night emergency hormonal contraception service.
-It is open until 8pm Monday to Wednesday and on Saturdays, and until 9pm on Thursday and Friday.[†]
+Opening hours for the provision of Emergency Hormonal Contraception (EHC)

+There is one pharmacy that provides a late-night emergency hormonal contraception service.
+It is open until 8pm Monday to Wednesday and on Saturdays, and until 9pm on Thursday and Friday.